The best cheap cell phone plans 2024

 Must refill plan when you hit your cap

 Perks are few with Tello, though you can make calls to 60-plus countries with your plan.
-You coverage comes via T-Mobile's network, including the carrier's 5G service.
+You coverage comes via T-Mobile's network, including that carrier's 5G service.
 Should you hit the 10GB cap, you'll either need to refill your plan or purchase add-on data, though Tello lets you upgrade or downgrade your line whenever you need to.

 Perhaps Tello's biggest appeal is that it's a true month-to-month plan, without requiring the big upfront payment that a service like Mint does for its cheapest rate.
 With Tello, what you see is what you get.